 Phase 2 – Implementing Quick Wins

-- Self-Service Uploads: Upload results directly to Lab2go; the system reads biomarkers, references, and supplements.
+- Self-Service Uploads: Upload results directly to Lab2go.
+The system reads biomarkers, references, and supplements automatically.
+Explore the full set of Lab2go features to see what the import engine handles.

 - Auto Reference Values: Let reference ranges be set by age, gender, or target range so deviations stand out immediately.